Unusual weather increases summer danger from snakes, spiders

 Advertisement

-The Bureau of Meteorology recently declared a La Niña event developing in the Pacific Ocean, meaning much of north and east Australia is likely to experience a relatively damp and stormy summer.
+The Bureau of Meteorology recently declared a La Niña [[la neen-ya]] event developing in the Pacific Ocean, meaning much of north and east Australia is likely to experience a relatively damp and stormy summer.

 "Snakes and spiders are more active in the summer months and we are more likely to be outside in their environment.
 Keep your eyes open and look out for snakes and spiders during the summer, especially if you are out gardening, camping or bushwalking."